Health in Guatemala: Mayan health

-Medical Pluralism
+Medical pluralism

-Indigenous Guatemalan communities deal with medical pluralism, or the intersection of beliefs and uses regarding traditional and biomedical healthcare.
+Indigenous Guatemalan communities deal with "medical pluralism", or the intersection of beliefs and uses regarding traditional and biomedical healthcare.
 Traditional Maya medical care involves plant medicine and ethnomedical practitioners who learn in one-on-one or self-taught settings.
 Western medical systems and the Guatemalan public health system have been criticized for not considering ethnomedical practices to be legitimate, and interest among indigenous Guatemalans in taking on ethnomedical apprenticeships has been declining, resulting in tension between practices.

-Language and Diet
+Language

 In Guatemala, about 45% of the Ladino population lives in poverty, while about 91% of the indigenous population succumbs to extreme poverty levels.
 This large difference appears in other aspects of life as well, like family planning, susceptibility to disease, education level, and access to health care.
 Such inequalities can largely be attributed to a large language barrier between the indigenous population and the non-indigenous peoples.
 Generally, the indigenous people of Guatemala speak only a variety of local Mayan languages.
 In relation to health care, these language barriers can be significant.
 Most of the medical professionals that serve the indigenous communities are Ladino, and speak Spanish only.
 Communicating health related issues to a patient under these conditions becomes an obstacle, which in turn causes indigenous people to avoid health care centers altogether.
 The indigenous population is unable to communicate with the doctors directly, which is both difficult and embarrassing.
 Ishida et al. discovered that the combination of poverty and language barriers made indigenous women less likely to seek services from health care providers.

+Diet

 The Mayan diet is different from the diet of non-indigenous Guatemalans.
 Throughout their history, the Maya have used maize as a principal crop.
 Staple foods of the Mayan diet today are corn and beans.
 The better cash crops like greens, tomatoes, fruits, eggs, and poultry are mainly sold to Ladinos and are not purchased by Mayans.
 Therefore, Mayan nutrition is very poor because it includes little besides starches and protein.
 Corn has a significant amount of carbohydrates, which in turn increases blood sugar levels.
 This increase in blood sugar makes diabetes a very common disease within the Mayan population.
 Also, with this lack of crucial nutrients, malnutrition is very prominent in the indigenous population.
 The widespread consumption of corn contaminated with aflatoxins leads to serious health problems.